 In theory any EICR completed after April 2016 but before the latest safety standards came into force in January 2019 does not comply.
 However we believe these properties are still much safer than properties without any EICR, so until any Government guidance is published to advise otherwise, we are recommending that any EICR completed after April 2016 will not need doing again until the 5th anniversary.

 The Regulations say properties must meet the safety standards which became effective in January 2019.
-Therefore even a relatively new property, or one which passed an EICR in the few years before January 2019 may not meet the latest standards.
+Therefore even a relatively new property, or one which passed an EICR in the few years before January 2019 may not meet the latest standards, assuming all the recommended improvements were made.

 An EICR is an Electrical Installation Condition Report – it reports on the existing wiring and circuits, noting any shortfall against the latest safety standards.
 It may recommend changes are needed, some of which may not be compulsory.